solargrammars/solargrammars.github.io/_drafts/color-gates.md

-through the concept of `gates`, such as in [Balazs et al](https://arxiv.org/pdf/1904.05584.pdf) or [Miyamoto et al](https://arxiv.org/abs/1606.01700), which in simple terms means to learn a parameter $g$ that we can use to weight the the vector representations coming from both char  and word level:
+through the concept of `gates`, such as in [Balazs et al](https://arxiv.org/pdf/1904.05584.pdf) or [Miyamoto et al](https://arxiv.org/abs/1606.01700), which in simple terms means to learn a parameter $g$ that we can use to weight the the vector representations coming from both char  and word levels:

 $$w = w_{char} * g +  w_{word} * (1-g)$$